joncampbell123/dosbox-x/NOTES/PC-98 INT DCh/MS-DOS 5.00 boot144.md

     0060:2E1E BYTE 16*10
-                   10 entries of a 16-byte structure: (copied to 16 bytes for application starting at +01h) +00h                number of bytes in string following this byte +01h-0Eh            string to stuff into CON input when CTRL+Fx key pressed +0Fh                00h
+                   10 entries of a 16-byte structure: (copied to 16 bytes for application starting at +01h) +00h                number of bytes in string following this byte +01h-0Eh            string to stuff into CON input when Shift+Fx key pressed +0Fh                00h
     0060:2EBE BYTE 16*5
                    10 entries of a 16-byte structure: (copied to 16 bytes for application starting at +01h)